Microsoft-Web/HOL-EntityFrameworkScaffoldingAndMigrations/README.md

 ### Introduction ###

-Hands-On Labs are sets of step-by-step guides that are designed to help you learn ASP.NET MVC 4.
-Each Lab provides instructions to guide you through the process of developing a complete application.
+These Hands-On Labs are sets of step-by-step guides that are designed to help you learn Visual Studio 2012, ASP.NET 4.5 WebForms and ASP.NET MVC 4.
+Each Lab provides instructions to guide you through the process of developing a Web application.

-This Hands-On Lab is based on the ASP.NET MVC 4 template, explaining step-by-step how to use ASP.NET MVC 4 with Entity Framework Migrations.
+In this lab you will learn how to use the ASP.NET MVC 4 scaffolding to automatically generate the baseline of your application's CRUD (Create, Read, Update and Delete).
+In addition, you will learn how easy it is to use Entity Framework Migrations to perform model updates throughout your entire application.

 ### Repository Structure ###